lsst/verify/doc/measurement-dev.rst

 By registering them, these measurement by-products are automatically serialized with the measurement and available to the SQUASH dashboard application to make drive rich plots, such as histograms or scatter plots.
 This additional metadata helps a user understand a scalar metric measurement.

-Registering measurement outputs is similar to registering parameters, except that the :meth:`~lsst.validate.base.MeasurementBase.registerExtra` method is used.
+Registering measurement outputs is similar to registering parameters, except that the :meth:`~lsst.validate.base.MeasurementBase.register_extra` method is used.

-As an example, the PA1 measurement code (:class:`~lsst.validate.drp.calcsrd.PA1Measurement`) stores the inter-quartile range, RMS and magnitude difference of pairs of stars multiple random samples, along with mean magnitude of each pair of observed stars.
+As an example, the PA1 measurement code (:class:`~lsst.validate.drp.calcsrd.PA1Measurement`) stores the inter-quartile range, RMS and magnitude difference of pairs of stars multiple random samples, along with mean magnitude of each pair of observed stars:

 .. code-block:: python